-Admission

-There is no charge for admission except for the Planetarium.
+ADMISSION There is no charge for admission except for the Planetarium.
 The Planetarium, which was constructed by Reconstruction Finance Corporation funds, is a self-liquidating project, and admission will be charged until the loan has been repaid.

-The Museum is open to the public from 10:00 A. M. to 5:00 P. M. daily except Sundays, Thanksgiving Day, Christmas, New Year's Day and July 4th, when it is open from 2:00 to 6:00 P.M.

-CHECK ROOMS AND INFORMATION DESKS

-The main check room is located at the right as one enters the main entrance on the first floor of the Roosevelt Memorial (carriage entrance).
+The Museum is open to the public from 10:00 A.M. to 5:00 P.M. daily except Sundays, Thanksgiving Day, Christmas, New Year's Day and July 4th, when it is open from 1:00 to 5:00 P.M.
+CHECK ROOMS AND GUEST SERVICES- INFORMATION DESKS The main check room is located at the right as one enters the main entrance on the first floor of the Roosevelt Memorial (carriage entrance).
 Coats and packages may be left here.
 Wheel chairs for children and adults are available free of charge.
 There is also a checking room at the left of the 77th Street entrance.
 There is no charge for checking.

-Information may be obtained at the check rooms and special information desks located on the main (2nd) floor of the Roosevelt Memorial, also at the right of the doorway at the 77th Street entrance.
+Information may be obtained at the check rooms and Guest Services-Information desks located on the main (second) floor of the Roosevelt Memorial, and in the 77th Street foyer.
 The latter is also the Education Bureau for the registration of instructors and students and the convenience of Members desiring guidance through the building by Museum instructors.
 Information concerning the exhibits or lectures may also be obtained here.
 Announcements of lectures and meetings of societies held at the Museum may be obtained here free of charge.

-The entrance to the Museum Bookshop is located near the 77th Street entrance to the Museum, adjacent to the elevators.
-Guide Leaflets and other Museum publications are sold here as well as postcards and souvenirs.

-Books on natural history and its allied subjects by Museum authors and others in good standing are for sale here.
+MUSEUM BOOK AND GIFT SHOP The entrance to the Museum Book and Gift Shop is located near the 77th Street entrance to the Museum, adjacent to the elevators.
+Books on natural history and its allied subjects by Museum authors and others in good standing are for sale here, as well as postcards, souvenirs, and objects of interest to Museum visitors.
+BULLETIN BOARDS The main bulletin boards are located at the right of Memorial Hall in the East Corridor, directly opposite the elevators and at the 77th St. Guest-Services Desk.

-BULLETIN BOARDS

-The main bulletin board is at the right of Memorial Hall in the East Corridor, directly opposite the elevators.
 Here programs of lectures and meetings are displayed and also a directory to the exhibits on the various floors.
-Pictorial plans of the floors of the Museum are posted in the elevators and at convenient points throughout the Museum to aid in guiding visitors to the various halls.

-Note

-Due to constant rearrangements of exhibits in the halls, certain discrepancies may be noted at times between the arrangements in the halls and those in this volume.
-The alphabetical Pocket Guide and various guide leaflets procurable in coin machines and at the Bookshop will keep the visitor informed for the most part, while the most recent changes will be announced on the bulletin boards and in connection with the Bureaus of Information.
+Pictorial plans of the floors of the Museum are posted near the elevators and at convenient points throughout the Museum to aid in guiding the visitors to the various halls.
+NOTE Due to constant rearrangements of exhibits in the halls, certain discrepancies may be noted at times between the arrangements in the halls and those in this volume.
+Various guide leaflets procurable at the Guest Services Desks and at the Bookshop will keep the visitor informed for the most part, while the most recent changes will be announced on the bulletin boards.
+SKETCHING AND PHOTOGRAPHING Artists and students are encouraged to draw from specimens on exhibit.

-SKETCHING AND PHOTOGRAPHING

-Artists and students are encouraged to draw from specimens on exhibit.
 Chairs may be had on application from the attendant.
-Amateur photographers may obtain permission to photograph in the halls of the Museum from the Roosevelt Information Desk.
+Aniateur photographers may obtain permission to photograph in the halls of the Museum from the Guest-Services Desks.
 Professional photographers may obtain permission from the Photographic Division of the Department of Education.

-GUIDING

-Free Service: This is offered to public schools and similar educational institutions and to Members of the Museum and their friends upon presentation of Members' inscribed tickets.
+GUIDING Free Service: This is offered to New York City public schools and colleges and to Members of the Museum and their friends upon presentation of Members' inscribed tickets.
 In order to secure a guide, an appointment should be made in advance.
 Please state the day and hour desired, the number to be guided, and any special halls to be seen.
 For appointments call ENdicott 2-8500, Extension 255.